If you haven’t noticed, dog food today is elevated. I’m talkin’ MICHELIN star worthy chow in some cases.

 Dog food in kibble form — even premium-grade options like Jinx — is significantly less expensive than fresh, refrigerated dog food.
 Its non-perishability means it can be tucked away in a closet or cupboard, opening up a world of storage options.
 As an added bonus, kibble helps strengthen dogs’ teeth and gums for long-lasting oral health.

-How does Jinx compare to other premium dog food?
+How does Jinx compare to other premium dog food brands?

 Jinx is a new name in the premium pet food world, and we’re sure that you’re curious how they hold up against the competition.
 Below, we compare Jinx to leading names in the fresh pet food and premium kibble categories.